-20 Bible Verses about Tithing
+20 Bible Verses about Tithing and Offerings

 Despite the fact that many people use the word “tithe” synonymously with any church-related giving, the word tithe literally means “tenth.”

 The tithe was an obligatory offering from the law of Moses requiring 10 percent of an Israelite’s firstfruits.
 Because God provided the harvest, this first part was returned to him.
 It was a reminder to Israel that all things we have are his.
 It was a show of thankfulness for his provision.
 It also provided for the Levitical priesthood, festivals, and the needy.

 Offerings, on the other hand, are considered gifts given outside of (or in addition to) a tithe.
 While tithes and offerings are technically two different practices in generosity, they’re often spoken about hand-in-hand.

 Let’s look at 20 verses on tithing to give ourselves an overview of this significant practice.